smithmd/monkey-business/README.md

         * Since players can continue progress, a leader board might be fun and encourage players to return.
           This would also allow for a "Top Banana" achievement.
     * Events!
         * Things can happen?
-This needs to be flushed out to see what we want.
+This needs to be fleshed out to see what we want.
     * Upgrades!
         * Better/More expensive as time goes on.